 - To provide small group teaching to extend pupils abilities.

 The main impact of the expenditure on eligible and other pupils was as follows according to assessment prior to Lockdown.

 - All pupils who received additional intervention support were able to make above average attainments in their learning based on their starting points.

-- End of Foundation Stage assessments for all pupils working at 40 - 60 and above were:
+- Foundation Stage assessments for all pupils working at 40 - 60 and above were:

-- End of Key Stage 1 assessments for all pupils achieving the Expected Standard and above were:
+- Key Stage 1 assessments for all pupils working at the Expected Standard and above were: